Jacobbishopxy/fabrix/README.md

 There are three main parts in this crate:

 - core: defines the fundamental data structures and provides the basic functions to manipulate them. `Value`, `Series`, `DataFrame` and `row` represent unit data, 1D, 2D and cross-sectional data respectively.
-- sources: defines the data sources, such as Sql, File, BSON/JSON, etc.
+- sources: defines the data sources, such as Sql, CSV, Excel, Parquet, BSON/JSON, etc.
 - dispatcher: a compositional data source dispatcher, which is capable to dispatch data from one source to another.
 Additionally, it can process data as a streaming pipeline.

 ## Structure